Average Car Repair Costs: How Much Should I Save?

 How much are car repairs?
 Average auto repair costs

-According to a survey by AAA, average vehicle repair costs range from $500 to $600.
+According to a study by Consumer Affairs, average vehicle repair costs range from $800 to $1350.
 However, it’s important to remember these are national averages.
 Actual repair costs can climb much higher depending on the location and your car’s make, model, and required repairs.

 Common car repair costs